What Google Analytics 4 (GA4) means for your online Shopify store

 Step 3: Add the final gtag.js code snippet to the order confirmation page

 Add an additional gtag.js snippet including a purchase event and relevant liquid code to the order confirmation page.
-You can do this in your Shopify settings panel by going to Checkout, scrolling down the page until you find Order Status Page and pasting the following snippet into the field provided:
+You can do this in your Shopify settings panel.
+Go to Checkout, scroll down the page to Order Status Page and paste the following into the field provided:

 Note: This will require testing depending on the set-up of your store and its products.